Diversity, Equity & Inclusion (DEI) Hub

 Germany

 • The AGV strongly believes in the power of role models.
 The more women in leadership positions there are, the more that will follow.
 Therefore, since 2012, the AGV and its advisory board regularly hold a major conference for top female managers, which gives them the opportunity to network beyond their own companies and which inspires them to help other women in their company to develop their career.
 The conference is very popular; it is estimated that nearly two-thirds of top female managers regularly attend.
 Pleasingly, the AGV’s women in leadership conference has been copied by a lot of companies, which hold similar conferences for their own staff.
 In 2020, the AGV also launched a virtual mentor talk with female C-level members called “Inspiring female leadership”.
+In 2022, AGV set up a digital network for female managers, which focuses on personality-strengthening topics that support female careers.

 Greece